bogeeee/restfuncs/readme.md

 /**
  * An instance of MyServerSession is created for every browser session.
  * All the fields are stored in a JWT cookie.
-If you have multiple ServerSession classes (i.e. for a better file structure organization), the fields will overlap.
+If you have multiple ServerSession classes (i.e. for a better file structure organization), these fields will overlap.
  */
 export class MyServerSession extends ServerSession {

   static options: ServerSessionOptions = {/* ... */}

-  myLogonUserId?: string // As sayed, stored in the cookie.
-Make use of the fact that this property is shared with all your ServerSessions classes.
+  myLogonUserId?: string // All fields are stored in the session-cookie. as there's only Make use of the fact that this property is shared with all your ServerSessions classes.
 It is adviced to have a common base class for all logon specific fields and methods.

   /**
    * ---- Write your remote method as a plain typescript method... ----
-   * This JSDoc also gets outputted in the API browser / OpenAPI spec.
+   * This JSDoc also gets outputted in the public API browser and OpenAPI spec.
+Write only nice things here ;)
    * @param myComplexParam Your parameters can be of any typescript type.
 They are automatically validated at runtime.
    * @param myCallback You can have server->client callback functions as parameters.
 Their arguments also get validated and shaped (like, see return).
 Here we send the progress of the file upload. // TODO: allow deeply nested
    * @param myUploadFile Use the UploadFile type anywhere in your parameters (can be multiple, a ...rest param, or deeply nested).
 As soon as you suck on the stream, the restfuncs client will send that corresponding upload in an extra http request in the background.